AndresKenji/CS50x_final_project/readme.md

 - **Bcrypt**
 - **Passlib**

 # Description

-This is my final project for CS50X, and it's a comprehensive restaurant application.
+This is my final project for CS50X, and it is a Restaurant point of sale aplication in which you can manage the sales and the inventory of the restaurant, each user has a rol and each rol has diferent privileges, from adding new food and driks to delete, add or change users privileges.
 To begin, you need to log in as an administrator to add new roles or make changes.
 There are four types of roles available
 - [Administrator](#administrator)
 - [Chef](#chef)